-- you must be able to demonstrate that you own the land and/or buildings (either as a freehold or leasehold) on which you will spend the grant, and that the land and buildings can be used for the project purposes - organisations that hold a leasehold interest to land or buildings must hold the responsibilities for repair and insurance under the terms of their lease (eg a full repairing lease) - if you are following the Royal Institute of British Architects (RIBA) design stages, design drawings and specifications for the architectural and engineering elements of your project must be developed to at least RIBA Work Stage 3 (RIBA Plan of Work 2020) by the time you make an application.
+- you must be able to demonstrate that you own the land and/or buildings (either as a freehold or leasehold) on which you will spend the grant, and that the land and buildings can be used for the project purposes - organisations that hold a leasehold interest to land or buildings must hold the responsibilities for repair and insurance under the terms of their lease (eg a full repairing lease) - if you are following the Royal Institute of British Architects (RIBA) design stages, design drawings and specifications for the architectural and engineering elements of your project must be developed to at least RIBA Work Stage 3 (RIBA Plan of Work 2020: https://artscouncilengland-my. sharepoint.com/personal/beverley_dawson_artscouncil_org uk/Documents/Documents/My Music) by the time you make an application.
 If you are not following the RIBA work stages, plans for architectural and engineering elements should be developed to the equivalent of RIBA Work Stage 3.

-Please note: If you are offered a grant, we expect the land and buildings to be used for the 'Funding Agreement Duration' as set out in our Standard Terms and Conditions Capital Investment:
+Please note: If you are offered a grant, we expect the land and buildings to be used for the 'Funding Agreement Duration' as set out in our 'Standard Terms and Conditions Capital Investment':